 Special Olympics cannot function without the time, energy, commitment, and enthusiasm of the many volunteers who accomplish a wide variety of tasks.
 Special Olympics Delaware County is an entirely volunteer run organization and relies on volunteers at all levels to ensure that every athlete is provided with a quality sports training and competition experience.
 Whether as certified head coaches, assistant coaches, site coordinators, administrators, or in other support capacities, volunteering for Special Olympics can create lifelong friendships and rewards of unique value.

 To volunteer with Special Olympics Delaware County, please follow the Volunteer Registration located on the bottom of the Special Olympics Pennsylvania page.
-Please also feel free to reach out to our program manager with any questions at email@example.com.
+Please also reach out to our program manager to let us know you want to volunteer or for any questions at firstname.lastname@example.org.

 In addition to a background check, Special Olympics also requires that all Class A volunteers 16 and over take Concussion Training, Protective Behaviors Training, and General Orientation.

 Coaches play a unique and indispensable role in Special Olympics programs around the world.
 More than 50,000 certified Special Olympics coaches in the United States provide Special Olympics athletes with the sports skills and competitive spirit that define a true athlete.

 Coaches not only provide skills training for athletes, but they are also role models and character builders.
 Coaches give Special Olympics athletes the most immediate awareness of their own worth, ability, courage and capacity to grow and improve.